ytanikin/PRConventionalCommits/README.md

 Select the Options menu on the left sidebar.
 Under the Merge button section, you will find the merge options.
 To enable squash merging, select the checkbox for Allow squash merging.
+Select PR title as a default message for squashed commit.
 Make sure that at least one merge option is enabled (merge commits, squashing, or rebasing).

 When using the squash merge option, all commits from the head branch will be combined into a single commit in the base branch.
-The default commit message presented when merging a pull request with squash will include the PR title.
+The default commit message presented when merging a pull request with squash will be the PR title.

 ## Examples

 ### Basic Usage, no label, no ticket numbers validation